 Under an overarching theme of ‘Computational and Corpus Linguistics’, GURT 2023 will feature four workshops focused on computational and corpus approaches to syntax: a new workshop on CxGs+NLP, and three returning SyntaxFest workshops, Depling, TLT, and UDW.
-Talks will take place in plenary sessions to promote crossfertilization of ideas across subcommunities.
-Proceedings will be published in the ACL Anthology.
+Talks will take place in plenary sessions to promote cross-fertilization of ideas across subcommunities.
+Proceedings are published in the ACL Anthology.

 - Depling (Conference on Dependency Linguistics)

 - TLT (Workshop on Treebanks and Linguistic Theories)

 GURT/SyntaxFest 2023 consists of the four workshops listed above.
 All talks will take place in a single (non-parallel) plenary session.
 Registration is for the entire conference, granting access to all workshops.
 Proceedings will be published separately for each workshop, and will be available in the ACL Anthology.

 In order to support rich discussions and networking with minimal overhead and cost, GURT will be primarily an in-person event; we will, however, accommodate a limited number of live/synchronous remote presentations, prioritizing those with circumstances that prevent travel.
 University policies regarding COVID safety will be in force during the event.